top of page

 GFCA Fees and payment options

-If you’re reading this, it’s probably either because you’re seriously considering applying for our advanced training at GFCA - or because you’ve already auditioned and we have offered you a place.
-That's great news!
+If you’re reading this, it’s probably because you are seriously considering applying for our advanced training at GFCA - or maybe you have already auditioned successfully, we have offered you a place, and you are researching how the finances might work.

 ADVANCED PROGRAMME FEES: